Death Valley Days (radio program): Death Valley Days

 Radio's first Western, Death Valley Days "dramatized pioneer life in the United States."
 The program has been described as "the most successful of [the] early western dramas."
 It was said to present true stories of the old West, with "CBS [asserting] that because of its reputation for accuracy in broadcasting the dramatic history of the development of the West, Death Valley Days was recommended by teachers to their students wherever it was heard to supplement their studies at school."
 Radio historian John Dunning commented, "By 1940, the show's reputation for historical accuracy was well-established."
 That accuracy was attested to by the recognition received by the program.
 "Death Valley Days won awards from the Governors of California, Nevada, and Utah and historical societies including the Native Daughters of the Golden West, and from the University of Washington."

 Each episode began with a bugle call, followed by an announcer's introduction of The Old Ranger ("a composite character who had known the bushwhackers, desperados, and lawmen of the old days by first name").
 For nearly six years, the program also included Western songs by John White, known as "The Lonesome Cowboy."

 Death Valley Sheriff and The Sheriff

 Beginning in 1944, a modernized version of Death Valley Days was presented with the title Death Valley Sheriff, which the following year was changed to simply The Sheriff.
 Instead of "The Old Ranger," the host/narrator was Sheriff Mark Chase of Canyon County, California.

 Personnel

 Host/narrator

 As an anthology series, Death Valley Days had no continuing cast of characters other than The Old Ranger, who introduced and narrated each episode.
-Over the years, The Old Ranger was played by Jack MacBryde, Tim Daniel Frawley, George Rand, and Harry Humphreys.
-In the later versions (Death Valley Sheriff and The Sheriff) Sheriff Mark Chase was portrayed by Robert Haag, Donald Briggs, and Bob Warren.
+Originally portrayed by former vaudevillian Leo Cleary, the Ranger was later played by Jack MacBryde, Tim Daniel Frawley, George Rand, and Harry Humphreys.
+In the later versions (Death Valley Sheriff and The Sheriff), Sheriff Mark Chase was portrayed by Robert Haag, Donald Briggs, and Bob Warren.
 Announcers were George Hicks, Dresser Dahlstead, and John Reed King.